I took some notes on most common labs. Email me if you have any others to add.

 ¡Mostly found in liver and heart

-¡Decreased – acute renal disease, beriberi, dka, pregnancy, chronic renal dialysis
+¡Decreased – acute renal disease, beriberi, dka, pregnancy, chronic

 ¡Noraml 3.5-5g/dl